TEN YEARS AGO TODAY! THE REAL TEST OF THE 2014 HUSQVARNA FC250

 Q: HOW DOES THE 2014 FC250 HANDLE?

 A: We love chromoly steel frames, or maybe we hate aluminum Delta box frame.
 Either way the Husqvarna FC250 uses the KTM 250SXF frame.
 The difference is that KTM uses an aluminum subframe, while Husky relies on a plastic subframe.
 Husqvarna swears that the geometry between the two bikes is identical.
 Yet test riders swore that the FC250 felt uniquely different.
 They swore that the Husqvarna cornered better than its KTM counterpart.
 Though it seems farfetched, there is a difference.
 The FC250 performed more favorably in flat corners and across square-edged bumps.
-We believe that the polyamide subframe is the reason.
+We believe that the flex of the polyamide subframe is the reason.

 Q: WHAT ARE THE BEST WP FORK SETTINGS?